 The Company is in the exploration stage and defers all expenditures related to its exploration and evaluation assets until such time as the properties are put into commercial production, sold or abandoned.
 Under this method, all amounts shown as exploration and evaluation assets represent acquisition and exploration costs incurred to date and do not necessarily represent present or future values.
-Costs are only capitalized subsequent to gaining the legal rights to the property.
-If the properties are put into commercial production, the expenditures will be depleted following the unit of production method.
-If the properties are sold or abandoned, or considered to be impaired in value, the expenditures will be charged to operations.
+Costs are only capitalized after gaining legal rights to the property.
+If the properties are put into commercial production, expenditures will be depleted following the unit of production method.
+If the properties are sold or abandoned, or considered to be impaired in value, expenditures will be charged to operations.